MustafaAgentBuilder/MCP/06_Advance_MCP/01_mcp_transports/README.md

-# MCP Transports: How Agents and Servers Really Talk
+# MCP Transports: How Agents and Servers Really Talk in a Standard protocol

 ---